ddl-bjornr/start_from_branches/README.md

 ## License

 This project is licensed under the MIT License.
+It is provided as an example only, please use at your own risk.